rizkyari828/skill_test_tentang_anak/README.md

 # skill_test_tentang_anak

-All requirement on worksheet has been completed and also have :
+All requirement on testsheet has been completed and also have :

 1. State Management using GetX.
 2. Using Clean Architecture and Flutter Null Safety